ankitadhandha/notes.srid.ca/A brief FSharp exploration.md

 [^paket]: No, [Paket's Git feature](https://fsprojects.github.io/Paket/git-dependencies.html) does *not* support this.

 **F# will continue to remain in my toolbox**.
 If the aforementioned downsides are irrelevant, I might just use it in my next project over Haskell, which is still my go-to language today.

+## See also

+- My F# posts on Fediverse: https://tribe.srid.ca/tags/fsharp